 of women, not just the property of the drug company."

-Pro-life pressure on the U.S. Food and Drug Administration caused them to ban the
+Pro-life groups were able to pressure the U.S. Food and Drug Administration to ban the

 importation of RU-486 into the United States until 1993.
 Boycotts were organized against

 Roussel-Uclaf, its parent company, and its American affiliates.

 A non-profit, New York-based group, Population Council

 patent rights to the pill in 1994-MAY.
 A clinical trial was conducted during 1994-5.

 Following a Food and Drug Administration hearing in 1996, the FDA Advisory